lord-amenegg/Luces/README.md

-# Creates a tray menu to control all your tuya enabled lights.
+# Tray menu to control all your tuya enabled lights.
-It use the data created on your snapshot.json file, which needs to be created using the instructions from the tinituya project page:
+First of all you need to create the snapshot.json file, using the instructions from the tinituya project page:

-Setup Wizard - Getting Local Keys
+# Setup Wizard - Getting Local Keys
 TinyTuya has a built-in setup Wizard that uses the Tuya IoT Cloud Platform to generate a JSON list (devices.json) of all your registered devices, including secret Local_Key and Name of your devices.
 Follow the steps below:

 PAIR - Download the Smart Life App or Tuya Smart App, available for iPhone or Android.
 Pair all of your Tuya devices (this is important as you cannot access a device that has not been paired).